Professions and mediation

 Ludotemps

-A 3D tool created in collaboration with WOSTEP and the watchmaking school of the region (ETVJ), the Ludotemps allows you to understans and assemble the gears of a watch and the mechanisms that make it work.
+The Ludotemps, a 3D tool developed in collaboration with WOSTEP and the École d’Horlogerie de la Vallée de Joux (ETVJ), allows users to understand and assemble the gears of a watch and the mechanisms that enable it to function.

 Demonstrations